raminkhatami/nobleedingtr/README.md

 //to any language you like: for example Japanese and place the contents in
 //ja.locale  and uncomment tr._locale at the top of the code.

-//there are two special varaible inside tr and both are set with underbar tr._locale and tr._writeLocale
-//setting tr._writeLocale to boolean false prevents furthure writing of default to the file system.

 ```

 ## Guide